You’ve looked at all the pros and cons and have decided, a Bunnings barbecue is for you. Now it’s time to maximise your Bunnings BBQ fundraiser.

 10. Run a Raffle

 A raffle is a no brainer when it comes to extra fundraising.
-All you’ll need is a prize and raffle tickets.
 The biggest obstacle with selling raffle tickets is getting someone’s attention.
-That obstacle is quickly eliminated with the barbecues, simply offer a raffle ticket as people buy sandwiches or cakes.
+That obstacle is quickly eliminated with the barbecue, simply offer raffle tickets to purchase while serving sandwiches or cakes.

 11. Give out a Recruitment Flyer